Home » Getting Your Degree » IBM SkillsBuild for Active Duty, Veterans, and Military Spouses

 While they share the goal of helping veterans get jobs, these two options are not interchangeable.
 They are structurally, financially, and chronologically distinct.
 Choosing between the two (or trying both) depends on your current status and long-term career objectives.

-IBM SkillsBuild and DoD Skillbridge Programs
+IBM SkillsBuild and DoD SkillBridge Programs

-DoD SkillBridge is a transition-exclusive program.
-It is designed for active-duty service members during their final 180 days of service.
-It is awork-releaseprogram in which the command you serve allows you to complete your military duties and take an internship with a civilian company.
+It is a “work-release” program in which the command you serve allows you to complete your military duties and take an internship with a civilian company.

-Because it involves leaving your post while still being paid by the military, this option requires formal approval from your chain of command (typically at the O-4 or O-5 level).
-If your unit is under-strength or you are in acriticalrole, your commander can deny your participation.
+Because it involves leaving your post while still being paid by the military, this option requires formal approval from your chain of command.
+Rather than a baseline O-4 or O-5 signature, current branch instructions mandate approval from a commanding officer holding specific G-series authority (typically at the battalion or squadron commander level).

 IBM SkillsBuild is a broader, VA-supported educational initiative.
 It is not a transition program in the legal sense, but a skill-acquisition platform open to active-duty members, veterans, National Guard, Reserve, military spouses, and even caregivers.
+To participate, users must complete an intake application via the Department of Veterans Affairs using VA Form 22-10282.

 Paychecks vs. Certifications